brisa-build/brisa/packages/docs/building-your-application/components-details/web-components.md

 }
 ```

+> [!NOTE]
+>
+> **Good to know**: Brisa internally uses [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) to communicate between Web Components.
+It is also used for communication between Web Components and Server Components via [Server Actions](/building-your-application/data-fetching/server-actions#server-actions).
+>
+> All event listeners are automatically added and cleaned up by Brisa.

 ### DOM events

 As web components are DOM elements, they also automatically have their own events.
 You can capture an `onClick` of any Web Component without the need to implement it inside: